projectdiscovery/chaos-client/README.md

-# chaos
+# Chaos

-Go client to communicate with Chaos DNS endpoint.
+Go client to communicate with Chaos dataset API.

 ## Installation:-